danielharrell/does_music_move/does_music_move.md

 inhabit when hearing music move.
 The space may well be illusory, making all the sense---but also all the nonsense---of a dream.
-And in that case, the greater the work of music is, the deeper it carries us into the dream.
+And in that case, the greater the work of music, the deeper it carries us into the dream.
 We hear the sound of Beethoven's *Eroica* surge forth in a concert hall, seeming to making an entire world shake.
-Yet the musicians barely move by comparison, while the notes they play move not at all; and we ourselves stay glued to our seats---entranced.
-And once the work is finished, in a triumph of conclusiveness, we are released from the trance in a daze, and in the desire, perhaps, to have remained.
+Yet the musicians barely move by comparison, while the notes they play move not at all.
+And we ourselves stay glued to our seats---entranced.
+And once the work is finished, in a triumph of conclusiveness, we are released from the trance in a daze---and the desire, perhaps, to have remained.
 For we leave the concert hall likely finding the world we truly inhabit unchanged by what we heard, and nothing comparable to its conclusiveness in the